Explore the “Ice Age” of Central Texas at Inner Space Cavern with a Real Paleontologist!

 John A. Moretti is a PhD candidate studying paleontology in the Jackson School of Geosciences at The University of Texas at Austin.
 John is actively investigating the Pleistocene (i.e., Ice Age) record of Inner Space Cavern and has extensive experience researching Ice Age animals in Texas.

 Don’t miss this unique opportunity to learn about paleontology, scientific exploration, and the natural history of Central Texas!

-This tour is the second in an ongoing series of regular, monthly tours of the Ice Age paleontology at Inner Space Cavern.
+This tour is the fourth in an ongoing series of regular, monthly tours of the Ice Age paleontology at Inner Space Cavern.
 The minimum age is 6 years old.
 Please wear practical footwear appropriate for wet and uneven surfaces.
 Tours will last approximately 90 minutes.
 Please be aware that questions and group discussion may cause tours to last longer than 90 minutes.
 Inner Space Cavern is located on I-35 South in Georgetown, Texas.
 Tours begin promptly at 6:30 pm CDT.

 The tour is limited to 20 people.
 You must call us at (512)931-2283 to make reservations.